pixlsus/website/src/blog/posts/2016-07-12 Blender Slideshow/index.md

 </figcaption>
 </figure>

 I figured this much Blender being talked about deserved at least a post to answer [@Fotonut][]'s question in greater detail.
-I know that many community members likely abuse Blender in various ways as well - so please let me know if I get something way off!
+I know that many community members likely abuse Blender in various ways as well &ndash; so please let me know if I get something way off!

 ## Enter Blender
 The reason that Blender was the first thing that popped into many folks minds when the question was posed is likely because it has been a go-to swiss-army knife of image and video creation for a long, long time.
 For some it was the only viable video editing application for heavy use (not that there weren't other projects out there as well).
 This is partly due to to the fact that it integrates so much capability into a single project.

 The part that we're interested in for the context of Fotonut's original question is the [Video Sequence Editor][vse] (VSE).
-This is a very powerful (though often neglected) part of Blender that let's you arrange audio and video (and image!) assets along a timeline for rendering and some simple effects.
+This is a very powerful (though often neglected) part of Blender that lets you arrange audio and video (and image!) assets along a timeline for rendering and some simple effects.
 Which is actually perfect for creating a simple HD slideshow of images, as we'll see.

 ### The Plan
-Blenders interface is likely to take some getting used to for newcomers (right-click!) but we'll be focusing on a _very_ small subset of the overall program - so hopefully nobody gets lost.
+Blenders interface is likely to take some getting used to for newcomers (right-click!) but we'll be focusing on a _very_ small subset of the overall program&mdash;so hopefully nobody gets lost.
 The overall plan will be:

 1. Setup the environment for video sequence editing
 2. Include assets (images) and how to manipulate them on the timeline